The Tussie Mussie, A Small Nosegay Bouquet

 Victorian Bouquets With A Romantic Message

-A Victorian favorite was the little confection of flowers called a "tussie mussie".
-A small nosegay consisting of fragrant flowers, it often held some of the secret meanings that the language of flowers might convey.
-The meaning of the flowers depended on a memorized code popularized by published "Language of Flowers" books.
+A small nosegay consisting of fragrant flowers, it often held secret messages which the "language of flowers" might convey.
+The meaning of the flowers depended on a memorized code popularized by published "Language of Flowers" books, quite popular in Victorian times.

 Is A Tussie Mussie A Fragrant Flower Bouquet, Or A Bouquet Holder?